Feed Better. Feel Better.®

 Position your baby so their body is lower or further back, with your nipple closer to their nose.
 This encourages them to look up, plant their chin, and open wide—all essential for a deeper, more comfortable latch.

-Mistake #2: Putting Your Hand Behind Your Baby’s Head
+Cause #2: Putting Your Hand Behind Your Baby’s Head

 It’s natural to want to support your baby’s head, especially when they’re small and floppy.
 But placing your hand directly behind their head and guiding them forward can accidentally close their neck.
 This makes it harder for them to open wide and latch comfortably.